Business Naming Really Is a Science – Or Is It?

 1. Keep it simple and catchy.

 Avoid overly long and hard-to-spell names.
 You want your name to be eminently “googleable.”
 Obviously, you want to avoid any boring names, but you can easily confuse and/or repel potential customers if you choose a name that is too strange or outlandish.
 As Forbes puts it, ”You want your employees to be able to say where they work without hesitation, and you want your name to resonate with your target audience.”
-Play close attention to the way your name sounds when it is spoken and looks when it is read!
+Pay close attention to the way your name sounds when it is spoken and looks when it is read!

 2. Use a name that conveys strategic meaning.

-Although meaningless names such as “Google” can certainly catch on, in general, the name of your company should clearly convey something that is meaningful, positive and associated with the type of business that you conduct.
+Although meaningless names such as “Google” can certainly catch on, in general, the name of your company should clearly convey something that is meaningful, positive, and associated with the type of business that you conduct.
 By developing a name that has recognizable meaning with direct ties to your company, you can also cut down significantly on branding costs.

 3 Don’t pick a name that could be limiting as your business grows.

 Today, few people are aware that the electronics chain Best Buy formerly did business as Sound of Music.
-That name worked perfectly well during the early years of the company, when it primarily sold home stereo equipment.
-But as the company gradually expanded to offer the diverse array of products that it offers today, the original chosen name of this multinational retail giant just made less and less sense.
+That name worked perfectly well during the early years of the company when it primarily sold home stereo equipment.
+But as the company gradually expanded to offer the diverse array of products that it offers today, the originally chosen name of this multinational retail giant just made less and less sense.
 The moral of this story?
 Prevent the tremendous expense and dangerous pitfalls of a complete rebrand by avoiding company names that are narrow enough to cause future problems.

 4. Conduct thorough Internet and trademark searches.